It’s one of the best things you can do for your skin.

 As with other skin types, we recommend exfoliating very gently every day.

 However, you know your skin better than anybody.
-Start using a lotion, or gentle face wash, containing Salicylic Acid twice a week, and if you have no adverse reactions you can build up the number of days from there.
+Start using an exfoliating lotion, or exfoliating face wash, twice a week, and if you have no adverse reactions you can build up the number of days from there.

-We've listed 9 tips on how to help you achieve a pain-free shave in our article here, and gentle exfoliation is definitely one of them.
+We've got 9 tips on how you can achieve a perfect, pain-free shave in our article here - and gentle exfoliation is definitely one of them!

 What’s the best way to exfoliate my face if I shave?

 The best option is to use a gentle exfoliating face wash all over your face.
-This will give your entire face the benefit of exfoliation but without over-sensitising the beard area prior to shaving.
+This will give your entire face the benefit of exfoliation but without over-sensitising the beard area prior to shaving - and it’ll help prevent ingrown hairs and razor bumps too.

 How do I exfoliate my face when I have a beard?